P- Reviewers Bonaz B, Tran CD S- Editor Gou SX L- Editor A E- Editor Zhang DN

 The intervention was performed between May 2008 and April 2009.
-The intervention consisted of two periods, each lasting 2 wk (Figure ).
+The intervention consisted of two periods, each lasting 2 wk (Figure 1).
 The first study phase was an open-label period designed to assess the safety of high gluten intake with AN-PEP (safety phase).
 The second phase was a randomised, double-blind, placebo-controlled parallel-group study to assess the effect of AN-PEP on gluten-induced clinical response (efficacy phase).
 Sixteen patients with diagnosed CD were enrolled in the safety phase.
 Patients were asked to consume five pieces of toast (in total approximately 7 g gluten, Bolletje®, The Netherlands) with AN-PEP-containing topping daily in the morning for 2 wk.
 Patients were allowed to consume a glass of water (250 mL) with their toast.
 They were asked to continue their usual GFD.
 For ethical reasons, patients deteriorating ≥ 2 scales on the histological Marsh classification during this safety phase were not included in the efficacy phase.
 Between the study phases, a 2-wk washout period was introduced in which patients continued their usual GFD.
 Subsequently, fourteen patients were randomised in a 1:1 ratio in blocks of four in a double-blind fashion to the same amount of toast with AN-PEP-containing topping (n = 7) or placebo topping (n = 7) for 2 wk while remaining on their usual GFD.
 Patients’ compliance with the product intake was checked by regular telephone contact.

-Before and during the study phases, the patients visited the outpatient clinic five times (Figure ).
+Before and during the study phases, the patients visited the outpatient clinic five times (Figure 1).
 During the safety phase, blood was collected one week before (baseline), and one and two wk after start of gluten with AN-PEP consumption.
 During the efficacy phase, blood was collected at one and two wk after start of gluten with AN-PEP or placebo consumption.
 Duodenal biopsies were taken at baseline and at the end of the safety phase and the end of the efficacy phase.
 Both in the safety and efficacy phase, participants were asked to complete a celiac disease-specific health-related quality of life questionnaire for adults at baseline and after two wk of intervention.
 Biopsies and blood sampled at the end of the safety phase were used as baseline values to limit the burden for the patients.